Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Introduction

 This paper is organized as follows.
 We first review the theory of Cartan's moving frames and associated connection and curvature forms.
 The theory is then applied to pseudo-Riemannian manifolds.
 As a special case we derive the Cartan curvature forms of an $N$-dimensional manifold with a diagonal metric.
-We then introduce the problem of a planar two-pendulum in the Hamiltonian setting.
+We then introduce the problem of an elastic double rotor in the Hamiltonian setting.
 The geometric phases of the system are then studied and an intrinsic metric of the shape manifold is derived.
-We then extend our study to the geometric phases of free nonlinear $N$-pendula and $N$-pendula subject to self-equilibrating external moments.
+We then extend our study to the geometric phases of free nonlinear elastic $N$-rotors and elastic $N$-rotors subject to self-equilibrating external moments.
 Finally, we discuss the physical relevance of the intrinsic metric for applications, and in particular, to fluid turbulence.